oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

   -h Help
 ```

-If you copy the sample scripts to a different location, make sure that you copy everything in the `<weblogic-kubernetes-operator-project>/kubernetes/samples/scripts` directory togather into the target directory, maintaining the orignal directory heirachy.
+If you copy the sample scripts to a different location, make sure that you copy everything in the `<weblogic-kubernetes-operator-project>/kubernetes/samples/scripts` directory together into the target directory, maintaining the original directory hierarchy.

 ## Configuration parameters

-The following parameters in the inputs file can be customized if needed.
+The PV and PVC creation inputs can be customized by editing the `create-pv-pvc-inputs.yaml` file.

 | Parameter | Definition | Default |
 | --- | --- | --- |